Why is WSDOT

 The first phase focused on affordable near-term safety improvements on US 2 from Deer Road to Day Mt.
 Spokane Road.
 Construction on this phase is planned for 2017.

 The second phase will also explore long–range practical opportunities to improve the Deer Road to Day-Mt.
 Spokane Road, some of which will involve partnerships with entities.
 Currently, funding is not available for design or construction of emerging solutions for this segment.

-What will be evaluated during this study effort?
+What was evaluated during this study effort?

-This study will include the examination of:
+This study includes the examination of:

 Collision history and potential solutions